 For full information, please click here.
 Please note that there will be no live broadcast of this match.

 “Arbroath’s last round game was one of my best times in Aberdeen so far.
 They’re definitely the best team we’ve beaten.
 There was a belief in the squad that we could get out. and get something out of the game.
 As the game progressed we thought “we can get something out of this.”
 Our confidence grew as the game progressed and you could see that we were going out and winning the games. second balls.
 I was nervous before!
-It’s a great team, playing on a great pitch.
-Once you get in there, you forget who you’re playing against.
+It’s a great team, playing on a big pitch.
+Once you get settled in you forget who you’re playing against.

 “Before the Arbroath game, we were all together for only a few days.
 It was full of guys who got loaned out and then we were all thrown into one team to go out and play.

 “It was disappointing to concede a goal so late.
 We had defended so well after going past it so it was a kick in the teeth.
 Arbroath had a penalty shootout the week before against St Johnstone, but only one of the takers in that game was playing against us.
 I reviewed it beforehand and studied where they went in this game.
 I just had to go make the stops!

 “Saving the first penalty always helps.
 I have some techniques for saving penalties but I won’t give them away!